vangougha/Working-Diary/Readme.md

 ## Day 4
 I studied Data-driven programming using SQLite3 2 hours straight and I learned more than I know about migrations.
 I created a Database using SQLite and PowerShell about "Product"'s and take some notes
 The notes I took :
+1 -
+        I already have a migration, I'll update it. dotnet ef migrations add ProductSeedData

+2 -
+        It returned all datas
+         sqlite> select * from Products ;
+┌───────────┬─────────────┬─────────┐
+│ ProductId │ ProductName │  Price  │
+├───────────┼─────────────┼─────────┤
+│ 1         │ Computer    │ 17000.0 │
+│ 2         │ Ipad        │ 17000.0 │
+│ 3         │ Table       │ 1000.0  │
+│ 4         │ Phone       │ 17000.0 │
+└───────────┴─────────────┴─────────┘

+         */
+3 -
+         It say's to app "Add some service support, service = .... for example if I was working with API's i could say "AddController" or something
+         //I did that because i wanted to add view and controller at the same time. builder.Services.AddControllersWithViews();

+// My ConnectionString is ready builder.Services.AddDbContext<RepositoryContext>(options =>
+{
+    options.UseSqlite(builder.Configuration.GetConnectionString("sqlconnection"));
+});

+// When you do that service service registration you can use it with middleware